acados/acados/docs/python_interface/index.md

 ## acados integrator interface
 The class `AcadosSim` can be used to formulate a simulation problem, for which an acados integrator (`AcadosSimSolver`) can be created.
+The interface to interact with the acados integrator in C is based on ctypes.

 ``` eval_rst
 .. automodule:: acados_template.acados_sim
     :members: